Gendered Inequalities in Online Harms: Fear, Safety Work, and Online Participation: Discussion

 Consistent with our finding that women report more negative psychological impact as a result of online experiences than men, we found that women expressed greater fear of being targeted by all fifteen harms that we asked about compared to men.
-These results show that women carry an additional psychological burden relating to safety concerns online.
-While no work to our knowledge had examined gender differences in fears about experiencing different forms of online harm, our findings accord with work in the offline crime literature showing that women typically fear for their personal safety more than men do \citep{snedker2012explaining}.
-We show these additional fears extend to the online world.
-Both men and women indicated that fear of exposure to online harms most typically originate from the media and from female friends’ experiences, suggesting that along with the role of the media in perpetuating safety concerns \citep[consistent with][]{cashmore2014fear}, the known negative experiences of other women are also highly salient.
+These results show that women carry an additional psychological burden relating to safety concerns online, according with recent survey work showing that women are significantly more fearful than men of becoming the subjects of harmful deepfakes, such as deepfake pornography \citep{sippy2024behind}.
+Our findings also accord with work in the offline crime literature showing that women typically fear for their personal safety more than men do \citep{snedker2012explaining}.
+Feminist scholarship has long suggested that women’s disproportionate fear of violence reflects their structural positioning in a gendered world \citep{stanko1990everyday, Kelly1988}.
+Through this lens, the heightened fears reported by women reflect not only individual risk perception, but broader patterns of gendered safety work, where women carry the burden of responsibility for protecting themselves \citep{VeraGrayKelly2020}.
+Both men and women indicated that fear of exposure to online harms most typically originate from the media and from female friends’ experiences, suggesting that along with the role of the media in perpetuating safety concerns \citep[consistent with][]{cashmore2014fear}, the known negative experiences of other women are also particularly salient.

 It is interesting to consider the interplay between fear and exposure.
 While women consistently express greater fear about being targeted by harms, they are not always at greater risk of such exposure.
-It is important to question whether women's fears are greater because the types of harm they are at greater risk of being targeted by are particularly threatening (e.g., image based abuse), or whether increased fears lead women to do more to protect themselves online in the form of safety work, thereby protecting them somewhat from increased exposure in the future.
-As we analyse only self-report data, we also cannot rule out the fact that women may be more comfortable expressing fear than men are.
+Feminist criminology highlights that women's fears surrounding personal harm often exceed their actual likelihood of experiencing such harm, with fear a mechanism in the structural oppression of women, functioning to regulate women's behaviour and restrict participation \citep{stanko1990everyday, Kelly1988}.
+It is important to question whether increased fears lead women to do more to protect themselves online in the form of safety work.
+At the same time, we cannot rule out that women are simply more comfortable expressing fear than men.